ra972/Ahmed-Data-Analyst-Portfolio/README.md

 For data security and integrity purposes, some crucial results from the project have not been shared in this document.
 This precaution ensures the protection of sensitive information and maintains the integrity of the data throughout the project's lifecycle.

-## Supplies Sales Analysis with Tableau
+## TABLEAU PROJECT TITLE: Sales Analysis with Tableau
 -[Dashboard of Sales Analysis](Tablaudash.jpeg)

 Project Overview